benmoss/carvel-kapp-controller/docs/dev.md

 ### Prerequisites

 You will need the following tools to build and deploy kapp-controller:
 * ytt
 * kbld
 * kapp
+* buildkit-cli-for-kubectl

 For linux/mac users, all the tools below can be installed by running `./hack/install-deps.sh`.